Sponsor a child in Sri Lanka

 - During the civil war, many young boys were recruited for combat in certain areas of the country.

 - 340,000 grow up without one or both parents.
 Many children are forced to head the household, while the absence of a mother renders others vulnerable to sexual abuse.

 - Infant mortality is double that of the UK.

 Our Work in Sri Lanka

 Our first SOS Children's Village in Sri Lanka opened on the outskirts of Piliyandala, about 12 miles south of the capital, Colombo.
-It has 16 family houses (each house can give a home to 10 children), an SOS Nursery for 160 little children, and SOS Youth Homes for adolescent boys and girls, where they can learn woodwork, metalwork, welding and electronics, as well as taking their first guided steps towards independence.
+It has 16 family houses, an SOS Nursery, and SOS Youth Homes for adolescent boys and girls, where they can learn woodwork, metalwork, welding and electronics, as well as taking their first guided steps towards independence.
 The girls also learn how to make gold jewellery, which will form an essential part of their marriage dowry.
-The Village also runs an SOS Primary and Secondary School for 850 students, of whom approximately 90% come from the neighbourhood.
-Over 500 people from the local community are part of the Family Strengthening Programme which offers classes in cooking, sewing and English, and provides dental and benefit from the SOS medical facilities.
+The Village also runs an SOS Primary and Secondary School for about 1,000 students, of whom approximately 90% come from the neighbourhood.
+Over 800 people from the local community are part of the Family Strengthening Programme which offers classes in cooking, sewing and English, and provides dental and benefit from the SOS medical facilities.
 SOS mothers and staff also receive continual training at the SOS Vocational Training Centre in the Village.

 Our second Sri Lankan community opened in 1984 in Nuwara Eliya in the central highlands, about 6,000 feet above sea level.
 Nuwara Eliya is Sri Lanka’s most famous hill station and is one of the island’s best known holiday resorts, with spectacular views of the hills and tea plantations.
 The Village has 10 family houses, an SOS Nursery and an SOS Youth Home for boys, with training facilities similar to Piliyandala.
 A Family Strengthening Programme provides health care for local people and runs programmes to improve standards of nutrition, health and education.
 About 28 miles south of Nuwara Eliya, a hill farm at Malpotha trains SOS boys in organic farming, animal husbandry and conservation, giving them the opportunity to achieve real independence as farmers.